What are Acceptance Criteria? Examples, Types & Templates

 Try creating a user story for your software or product now – keep it simple and relevant to what your customers want to see.

-The second step: defining your acceptance criteria requirements
+The second step: defining acceptance criteria requirements

 - Scenario-based – how to complete a particular action